 Javascript Menu by Deluxe-Menu.com

-Saint Panteleimon's is an Orthodox Christian parish of Russian tradition serving the New South Wales Central Coast and the northern suburbs of Sydney.
-Our parish includes Russians, Ukrainians, Belarussians, and Orthodox Christians of other backgrounds.
-We are a parish of the Australian and New Zealand Diocese of the Russian Orthodox Church Outside Russia, a self-governing part of the Russian Orthodox Church.
-We use Church Slavonic, the liturgical language of the Slavic peoples, and English, the language of this country, in our services.
+Saint Panteleimon's is an Orthodox Christian parish of East Slavic tradition serving the New South Wales Central Coast and the northern suburbs of Sydney.
+Our parish includes Orthodox Christians of Russian, Ukrainian, Belarussian, and other backgrounds.
+We are a parish of the Australian and New Zealand Diocese of the Russian Orthodox Church Outside Russia.
+The Russian Orthodox Church Outside Russia, a self-governing part of the Russian Orthodox Church, is completely independent in pastoral, educational, administrative, management, property, and civil matters.
+Our parish is doctrinally Orthodox, liturgically traditional, and welcoming to all.
+In our services we use English, the language of this country, together with Church Slavonic, the liturgical language of the Slavic peoples.
 Established in 2000, our parish is one of the newest in our Diocese.

 Saint Panteleimon Russian Orthodox Church